Liberty Manufacturing Co. of New York, 1892 – no serial number

-Joseph Edland stated his objective was “to produce a type-writer of few parts which is specially adapted for private use, and which may be easily and correctly operated by one who is not familiar with type-writering”.
-This would have been a most appropriate user, as the Edland typewriter is awkward and very slow to use.
+Joseph Edland stated that his objective was “to produce a type-writer of few parts which is specially adapted for private use, and which may be easily and correctly operated by one who is not familiar with type-writering.”
+This would indeed have been the ideal user, as the Edland typewriter is awkward and very slow to operate.

-To type on this intriguing typewriter, one moves the index pointer around to a character and then pushes down.
-Under the index plate is a daisy wheel (pictured below) with each character on a flexible brass ‘finger’.
-These fingers are pushed to the paper when typing.
+To type on this intriguing machine, one moves the index pointer to select a character, then presses down.
+Beneath the index plate is a daisy wheel (pictured below), with each character mounted on a flexible brass ‘finger’.
+When typing, these fingers are pushed forward to strike the paper.

-The Edland is made of a weak lead alloy and is painted in gold lacquer to give it a more refined look.
-The Edland typewriter, not surprisingly, did not sell well and is now a rare find.
-However that was not to stop their agents from expressing great optimism at the beginning of the venture.
+The Edland is made from a weak lead alloy and painted with gold lacquer to give it a more refined appearance.
+Unsurprisingly, it did not sell well and is now a rare find.
+Still, that didn’t stop the machine’s agents from expressing great optimism at the outset of the venture.

 “Gentlemen: – The Edland Typewriter received in good condition, and I am much pleased with it.
 I expect to introduce them in every office, home and family in this country.
 It is a marvel and a wonder to all who see it.
 A Movement is on foot in this State to make type-writing machines a branch of study in our Common Schools, and the Edland should be the one used, as its simplicity will soon enable any child to write.
 I will soon make application for five counties.
 Very respectfully, John A. Transue, Justice of the Peace and General Agent. – Paradise Valley, Monroe Co., PA, Oct.
 11 1892.”

-A very rare advertising circular with a lovely illustration of the Edland (back side shown in 2 sections) along with an instruction sheet (shown in 2 sections) are shown below.
+A very rare advertising circular featuring a fine illustration of the Edland (reverse side shown in two sections), along with ‘Directions for Operating’ (also shown in two sections), is presented below.

 This typewriter originally sold for $5.00.